 If you choose your VPN service wisely, these speed and connection issues are all very minor.
 Especially with the increase in VPNs with Wireguard, the speed loss is even further minimized.

 A reliable VPN will provide more solid protection than poor or even mediocre VPN services.

-But you should never assume that you’re invincible while connected to one.
+But you should never assume that you’re invincible or completely anonymous while connected to one.